freenas/freenas-docs/userguide/system.rst

 Operating system updates only modify the boot devices and do not affect end-user data on storage drives.

-Available ZFS version upgrades are indicated by an :ref:`Alert` in the graphical user interface.
+Available ZFS version upgrades are indicated by an
+#ifdef comment
+:ref:`Alert`
+#endif comment
+alert in the
+graphical user interface.
 However, upgrading the ZFS version on storage drives is not recommended until after verifying that rolling back to previous versions of the operating system will not be